Startups don’t fail because of lack of ideas. They suffer and eventually fail because of unclear rule book / structure.

 A

 harmony does not come from “soft” rules.
 It comes from aligned rules.
+And

 alignment begins much before policy writing.